 UK data centre market continues to grow despite Brexit worry

-[LONDON] Fears the UK's data centre operators would shift their infrastructure abroad because of Brexit are looking unfounded, with several firms and industry experts saying they've seen domestic growth since 2016.
+FEARS that the UK's data centre operators would shift their infrastructure abroad because of Brexit are looking unfounded, with several firms and industry experts saying that they've seen domestic growth since 2016.

-London's data centre market had a total supply of 711 megawatts (MW) during the second quarter of 2020 and is expected to end the year with 67 additional MW of capacity than the year before, according to data compiled by CBRE Group.
+London's data centre market had a total supply of 711 megawatts during the second quarter of 2020 and is expected to end the year with 67 additional megawatts of capacity than the year before, according to data compiled by CBRE Group Inc.

-Concerns that companies may relocate from the UK to Europe heightened last year after one of Britain's biggest gambling companies, GVC Holdings, moved the servers hosting its online betting platforms to Ireland.
+Concerns that companies may relocate from the UK to Europe heightened last year after one of Britain's biggest gambling companies, GVC Holdings Plc, moved the servers hosting its online betting platforms to Ireland.

-At the time, a spokesperson for industry lobby group UK Finance also sounded the alarm that banks were considering relocation to avoid problematic cross-border transfers of personal data.
-Movement of data generates £174 billion (S$306.95 billion) of value in the UK, according to the Confederation of British Industry.

 Your feedback is important to us